 '''

-x : integer := 1
+x : integer := 3

-y : integer := 1
+y : integer := 4

 procedure compute()

 x := x x - y

 procedure second(P : procedure)

-y : integer := 3
+y : integer := 5

 P()

 procedure first()

-y : integer := 4
+y : integer := 6

 second(compute)

 first()

 print x

 '''

 - (a) What does the program print if the language has static scoping? - (b) What does it print if the language uses dynamic scoping with deep binding? - (c) What does it print if the language uses dynamic scope with shallow binding? - 5.
-Consider the expression in C: (x/y > 0)&&(y/x > 0).
-What is the result when x is 0?
-What about when y is 0?
-Would it make sense to design a language where this is guaranteed to be false when either x or y was 0, or do you think this behavior in C is acceptable? - 6.
 Consider the following snippet of code:

-Which of the variables A, B, and C will the compiler consider to have compatible types under structural equivalence, strict name equivalence, and loose name equivalence?
+Which of the variables X, Y, and Z will the compiler consider to have compatible types under structural equivalence, strict name equivalence, and loose name equivalence?

-7. As discussed in Section 6.4.2, languages vary in how they handle the situation in which the controlling expression of a case statement does not appear among the labels of the arms.
+- 6. As discussed in Section 6.4.2, languages vary in how they handle the situation in which the controlling expression of a case statement does not appear among the labels of the arms.
 C and Fortran say the statement has no effect.
 Pascal and Modula say that it results in a dynamic semantic error.
 Ada says the label MUST cover all possible values for the type of the expression, and so the question of a missing value cannot come up at run time.
-What are the tradeoffs among these alternatives, and which do you prefer (and why)?

-8. Consider the following C++ code fragment:
+What are the tradeoffs among these alternatives, and which do you prefer (and why)? - 7.
+Consider the following C++ code fragment: